 We now consider the scenario where the cloud does not know the dynamics but knows which sensors and actuators will be used.
 Because of this knowledge, we can no longer use an arbitrary isomorphism since it could lead to inputs and outputs that are not consistent with existing sensors and actuators.
-For example, a linear combination of sensor measurements (dictated by an arbitrary invertible transformation S) may result in values that cannot be produced by the existing sensors.
+This inconsistency would signal the cloud that the plant is not being honest about his measurements and provide it an opportunity to exploit this fact to gather additional knowledge.
 Therefore, we need to restrict the group of isomorphisms that will be used.
 We construct the relevant isomorphisms in two steps.
 In the first step, we take any isomorphism ψ of the form $(P, 0, I, I)$, where 0 and I denote the zero and identity matrices, respectively, so as to leave the inputs and outputs unaltered while encoding the state and plant realization via P .
 In the second step we encode the inputs and outputs using a symmetry ψ_2 .
 The resulting isomorphism is then $\psi_2 \circ \psi_1$.

-It can be shown that this set of isomorphisms stills forms a group that we denote by \mathcal{G}m .
+It can be shown that this set of isomorphisms forms a group that we denote by \mathcal{G}m .